 When it comes to encouraging sustainable resource use, the Oregon DEQ has noticed a heavy emphasis on “recyclability" in recent years.
 Municipalities encourage residents to recycle (and compost), companies are urged to manufacture products that are recyclable or compostable and state policymakers are increasingly making it a priority.

-Based on the agency's work, aiming for recyclability doesn’t always achieve the ultimate goal of adjusted product life cycles.
+Based on the agency's work, aiming for recyclability doesn’t always achieve the ultimate goal of reduced life cycle impacts.
 Larger and more consequential adjustments will be necessary.
 The true intention is to create solutions that inflict the least amount of environmental damage.
-“Recycling and composting are no better than rearranging the deck chairs on the Titanic," said Allaway.
+“Recycling and composting only are no better than rearranging the deck chairs on the Titanic," said Allaway.

-Testing for the environmental impact of a product means assessing how many finite resources — like energy, water and space — it consumes.
+Testing for the environmental impact of a product means assessing how many finite resources it consumes.
 “This is, in essence, a budgeting exercise,” Allaway said.
 Sometimes, the overall impact of different materials counter the stereotype that the recyclable option is always better.

 Allaway illustrated this point with a DEQ study comparing the environmental impacts of different water bottles.
-Single-use bottles made of 80% post-consumer resin were less harmful across the board than single-use water bottles made of virgin plastic.
+Single-use bottles recycled at a rate of 80% were less harmful across the board than single-use water bottles sent to disposal.
 Reusable water bottles refilled with tap water were drastically less impactful than either of the single-use versions.

-“You may have difficulty seeing them,” Allaway said of the comparatively tiny impacts reusable bottles have on energy use, human respiratory health and other factors.
-“It’s because they are almost invisible.”
+“You may have difficulty seeing them,” Allaway said of the comparatively tiny impacts reusable bottles have on energy use, human respiratory health and other factors, "because they are almost zero, relative to the impacts of drinking water from a single-use PET bottle, whether it's disposed of or recycled."

 An EPA study of various coffee containers concluded more surprising low-impact results.
 The agency compared the energy use, CO2 emissions and overall waste generated by three kinds of coffee containers: A steel can, a plastic tub and a non-recyclable flexible pouch.
 In all three environmental impact categories, the pouch required the lowest amount of resources.
 Internal DEQ research has also concluded similar results for some other products.
 It can be hard to accept that sometimes, the least harmful option is the one that goes into the trash, Allaway said.
 “We sat with that discomfort for many years.”